dgerlanc/programming-with-data/README.md

 Workshop Duration: 3.5 hours

 ## Prerequisites:
 Workshop assumes that participants have intermediate-level programming ability in Python.
-Participants should know the difference between a dict, list, and tuple.
-Familiarity with control-flow (if/else/for/while) and error handling (try/catch) are required.
+Participants should know the difference between a `dict`, `list`, and `tuple`.
+Familiarity with control-flow (`if/else/for/while`) and error handling (`try/catch`) are required.

 No statistics background is required.